vstinner/cpython_core_tutorial/ideas.rst

 Propose new idea
 ++++++++++++++++

-To propose new ideas, the python-ideas mailing list is the good place.
+To propose new ideas, the python-ideas mailing list is the appropriate place.

 * `The python-idea mailing list
   <https://mail.python.org/mailman/listinfo/python-ideas>`_